imhotkp/Fetchzie/README.md

 ## Database

-This application uses an in-memory database, which is automatically started along with the application.
+This application uses an in-memory database(H2), which is automatically started along with the application.
 The database stores the contact information and generates unique identifiers for each contact.

 ## Contributing